Skip to main content

 import refs from "../confect/_generated/refs";

-const sendEmail = useAction(refs.public.node.email.send);
+const sendEmail = useAction(refs.public.email.send);

 sendEmail({